 One of the most important functions of government is to defend its citizens.
 Defence means much more than fighter jets and aircraft carriers.
 It also means protecting us from harm, in whatever form that harm comes – whether military, man-made disasters or natural disasters.
 So the first question to ask is what does Wales need defending from?

 Wales is in, arguably, one of the safest parts of the world, and the chances of Wales being attacked or invaded by a foreign country are slim.
 UK foreign policy and our association with it represents the biggest security risk to Wales – independence would make us safer.
-Other security risks facing Wales post-independence would include climate-related issues like flooding and extreme weather events.
+Other security risks facing Wales post-independence would include climate change-related issues like flooding, coastal erosion, forest fires and extreme weather events.

 The military also has a role in supporting foreign policy.
 That includes a combat role, but is just as likely to include peacekeeping missions, disaster relief efforts, search and rescue operations, routine patrols to meet fisheries policy obligations, as well as counter-smuggling and counter-terrorism missions.
 A “Peace Academy” modelled on those in Flanders and Catalonia has been mooted for Wales before; we could also follow Ireland’s example in becoming a centre of excellence for training military personnel for humanitarian and peacekeeping operations.

 It is, of course, entirely possible for a nation to go without an army.
 Costa Rica, a nation of some 4.5 million people, hasn’t had a standing military since 1949, and neither has Iceland, since 1869.
 But assuming that Wales does choose to have an army, what might it look like, and how much might it cost?